-A chart of accounts gives you a useful way to organize all the financial information related to your business.
-The chart of accounts is a list of all your business’s accounts, organized by the assets your company owns, the liabilities your company owes others, revenue and expenses.
+A chart of accounts gives you a valuable way to organize all the financial information related to your business.
+The chart of accounts is a list of all your business’s accounts, organized by the assets your company owns, the liabilities your company owes others, equity, revenue, and expenses.

 Why Do I Need a Chart of Accounts?

 A chart of accounts offers a clear picture of the overall financial health of your business and gives insights into where your money is going.
 You can use that information to improve your business process in the future.

 The chart of accounts is also the basis for all your accounting reports, so it will help you (or your accountant) create your financial statements and file your tax returns.